devit-tel/melonade-process-manager/README.md

 - [ ] Rewrite all the test XD
 - [ ] Instance delete retention
 - [ ] Graceful shutdown
+- [ ] Dispatch system task to itself not more (procress immediately)

 ## Known issues